Close

 The Halton District School Board is committed to delivering digital learning opportunities to all students to support global competencies.

 Student use of approved applications are available through the HDSB Marketplace and HDSB Chrome Web Store.
-See G SUITE for additional details.
+See Google Workspace for Education for additional details.

 Students are provided with a variety of digital learning tools including: